urbanjost/M_intrinsics/docs/intrinsics.md

       & length=howbig,status=stat,trim_name=.true.)
       select case (stat)
       case (1)
+       write(stderr,*) &
-       print *, name, " is not defined in the environment.
+       & name, " is not defined in the environment.
 Strange..." value=''
       case (2)
-       print *, &
+       write(stderr,*) &
-       "This processor does not support environment variables.
+       & "This processor does not support environment variables.
 Boooh!" value=''
       case default
        ! make string of sufficient size to hold value